mithi/epic-react-exercises/content/react/advanced-hooks/1/notes.md

     const disabledByPending = fetchStatus === "pending"
     // the submit button is disabled when
     // 1.
 We are process of fetching data
-    // 2. the input field value has already been resolved or rejected
+    // 2.
+The input field value has already been resolved or rejected
     // 3.
 There is no value in the input field const submitButtonDisabled =
         disabledByPending ||